ahrvoje/electrostatic-center/README.md

 Wolfram Mathematica
 -------------------

-A brief documentation for Mathematica functions available in __ElectrostaticCenter.nb__
+A brief documentation for Mathematica functions available in __ElectrostaticCenter.nb.__

 ### Functions
 ```